-The Obsessive-Compulsive Disorder Center uses a cognitive-behavioral therapy (CBT) approach, with the main emphasis being a technique called exposure and ritual prevention (ERP).
+The Obsessive-Compulsive Disorder Center uses a Cognitive-Behavioral Therapy (CBT) approach, with the main emphasis being a technique called Exposure and Response Prevention (ERP).
 In addition to ERP, cognitive restructuring strategies are also taught.

 According to the goals and objectives of their individualized treatment plan, patients may participate in the following components:

 Our program uses a highly structured program of exposure and, for obsessive-compulsive disorder (OCD), ritual prevention.
 Exposure is the graduated, repeated confrontation of feared situations, objects or ideas.
 Response prevention is blocking the typical response before, during, and after exposure so habituation can take place.
 Based on the principle of habituation, our program seeks to prolong the exposure until the fear reduces on its own accord with the passage of time.

 To maximize its effectiveness, this process must be:

 - Prolonged enough to lead to within trial habituation (at least 50% reduction in anxiety)